Manchester United midfielder Angel Gomes set to leave the club after failing to agree new contract | Goal.com

 Asked if Gomes would be staying at the club Solskjaer replied: “I’ve got no news, nothing, so it doesn't look like it.”

-Gomes was handed his first team debut by Jose Mourinho in the final game of the 2016/17 season off the bench against Crystal Palace and has remained part of the first team set up since.
+Gomes was handed his debut by Jose Mourinho in the final game of the 2016-17 season off the bench against Crystal Palace and has remained part of the first-team set-up since.

-It is understood United had offered the teenager, who has been training at the club since the age of six, a deal worth around £30,000 a week but he had concerns over playing time and there has been interest from other clubs.
+It is understood United had offered Gomes, who has been training at the club since the age of six, a deal worth around £30,000 a week but he had concerns over playing time and there has been interest from other clubs.

-“To get out of this lockdown period is going to be fantastic but at the moment we have to deal with the situation as it is and as an away team sometimes it helps you but then again when you're at the bottom pressure of fans can get to you and give an extra edge.”
+“To get out of this lockdown period is going to be fantastic but at the moment we have to deal with the situation as it is, and as an away team sometimes it helps you but then again when you're at the bottom, the pressure of fans can get to you and give an extra edge.”